bocoup/wpt/docs/writing-tests/testharness-tutorial.md

 ```

 Although we'd prefer it if there were no other cookies defined during our test,
-we probably shouldn't take that for granted.
+we shouldn't take that for granted.
+As written, the test will fail if the
+`document.cookie` includes additional cookies.
 We'll use slightly more
 complicated logic to test for the presence of the expected cookie.